riceissa/issarice.com/wiki/product-reviews.md

 - the X220 only has a VGA port, and the x1 yoga only has an HDMI port, so i had to get an adapter in order to get dual screen working. this turned out to be somewhat annoying, since the display quality depends a lot on the exact adapter used.
+- Dual screen support is kind of crappy: if I plug in and out the HDMI port enough times, the computer will eventually give up on dual screen and will just stick to the main laptop screen.
+Rebooting fixes the problem, so this is probably a software problem.
 - thinkpad trackpoint is somewhat harder to use than on the X220. this might be a software problem.
 - laptop is quiet; i don't hear anything unless i am on a video call or playing a game or something (but in those cases I am usually using headphones or there is music playing so the fan noise doesn't